- Status Report

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 10/2100Z to 11/2100Z: Solar activity has been at low levels for the past 24 hours.
-The largest solar event of the period was a C1 event observed at 11/0521Z from Region 2282 (N11E31).
-There are currently 3 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 10/2100Z to 11/2100Z: Solar activity has been at very low levels for the past 24 hours.
+There are currently 1 numbered sunspot regions on the disk.

 IIA.
 Geophysical Activity Summary 10/2100Z to 11/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
-Solar wind speed, as measured by the ACE spacecraft, reached a peak speed of 433 km/s at 10/2214Z.
-Total IMF reached 7 nT at 11/1547Z.
-The maximum southward component of Bz reached -6 nT at 11/1059Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 460 pfu.
+Solar wind speed reached a peak of 462 km/s at 11/0500Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 2343 pfu.

 III.
 Event probabilities 12 Feb-14 Feb